SUBSCRIBE TO OUR NEWSLETTER

 Imagine that you want to compose a T-shaped pattern based on the shapes you already have.

-In case A, it’s very easy, your cerebellum has to simply put 2 existing patterns together.
+In case A, it’s very easy, your brain has to simply put 2 existing patterns together.

-In case B, your cerebellum has to figure out how to partially superimpose and partially subtract the figures to get the desired pattern.
+In case B, your brain has to figure out how to partially superimpose and partially subtract the figures to get the desired pattern.

 This analogy illustrates the importance of refining one’s basic movement vocabulary in order to more easily coordinate complex movements.